 But Easter in the sense of the parade and celebration has never really been about religion, David believes.
 “It’s an American holiday, just like Christmas — and really it’s all about fun.
 Dressing up is fun!
 It makes you feel good about yourself.
 And anyone can do it.”

-The mayor is back
+The mayor returns

 At the start of this decade, new managers at the South Street Headhouse District began give the the Promenade some attention again.
-In 2014, sick of being asked to go to planning meetings (“cookie conventions,” he calls them), David convinced the district to hire his good friend Franny Price to run the show.
+In 2014, sick of being asked to go to planning meetings (“cookie conventions,” he called them), David convinced the district to hire his good friend Franny Price to run the show.

-“It’s something I grew up with, and I’m helping keep it going,” she says.
+“It’s something I grew up with, and I’m helping keep it going,” she said.
 “I love helping 50,000 people celebrate their pride, but this is different.
 It’s history.
 My mom would be proud that I am what I am, but she’d be especially proud of me for doing this.”

 Under her purview, things have snapped into place.
 The stage set up in the Headhouse Shambles is always done on time, and nicely, too.
 There’s a band that plays music as the Promenade heads up South Street, and a youth group that follows doing the bunny hop.
 There’s a new parade section for bicycles.
 And, in a return to tradition, the mayor is back.

-“I’m very proud that this year Mayor Kenney is going to kick off the Promenade,” Price says.
+“I’m very proud that this year Mayor Kenney is going to kick off the Promenade,” Price said.
 “I don’t know why Mayor Nutter never came — maybe he had a lot of churches to visit — but mayors always used to do it; Rendell and Street never missed it.

 Mayor Kenney, for his part, is equally excited.
 “There was never a question,” as to whether he would show up, he said via a spokesperson.
 His favorite part about the event?
 “Getting to interact with Philadelphia’s families.”